Ensenada: Research and manufacturing

 Ensenada is developing scientific research and natural science sectors, with special focus in the marine sciences sectors.
 Ensenada is claimed to be the city with the highest number of scientists per capita in Latin America.
 The Center of Scientific Research and Higher Education of Ensenada (CICESE) conducts research in Earth Sciences, Applied Physics, Oceanography, Communications and Experimental and Applied Biology.
 Further research is conducted on the campus of the Autonomous University of Baja California, Ensenada (UABC), mainly in Oceanography and education areas although there are groups in Physics, Biology, and other related sciences.
 The National Autonomous University of Mexico (UNAM) has a research campus in the city.
 The campus hosts the Institute of Astronomy and the Centre for Nanosciences and Nanotechnology (CNyN).
 The National Astronomical Observatory (Mexico) is located on the mountains of the Sierra de San Pedro Martir, south of the city.

 The city is home to the largest cluster of bio-medical device companies in Mexico and is a developing center that is drawing a growing number of biotech researchers.
 Unique to the city is that its biotech cluster is near that of another, larger, cluster in San Diego.
 The proximity of these two biotech clusters fuels their interaction.

 The city is not part of any rail transport grid with which it could use to transport cargo and other materials, although there are plans to build a rail line to the United States border in the short to mid-term future that would link it to San Diego–Tijuana.
 Unlike the larger cities to the north, Ensenada has only six major industrial parks, compared to 26 in Mexicali and 51 in Tijuana, as its economy is more focused on tourism and technology.

-Fender guitars and Lowrance fishfinders are manufactured in Ensenada.
+Among the notable manufacturing operations in Ensenada are Fender Musical Instruments Corporation, which has a factory in Ensenada producing electric guitars and basses, and Lowrance fishfinders and maritime navigation devices are manufactured in Ensenada.